tvdboom/ATOM/README.md

 		- None: do not perform any feature selection
 		- 'univariate': perform a univariate statistical test
 		- 'PCA': perform a principal component analysis
-		- 'RFS': perform recursive feature selection
+		- 'RFS': perform recursive feature selection using an existing model
 	+ solver: string, model class or function (default=None)
-	Solver to use for the feature selection strategy.
+	Solver or model to use for the feature selection strategy.
 See the sciki-learn documentation for an extended descrition of the choices.
 Select None for the default option per strategy (not applicable for the RFS).
 		- for 'univariate', choose one from:
-			- f_classif (default for classification tasks)
+			^ f_classif (default for classification tasks)
-			- f_regression (default for regression tasks)
+			^ f_regression (default for regression tasks)
-			- mutual_info_classif
+			^ mutual_info_classif
-			- mutual_info_regression
+			^ mutual_info_regression
-			- chi2
+			^ chi2
 		- for 'PCA', choose one from:
-			- 'auto' (default)
+			* 'auto' (default)
-			- 'full'
+			* 'full'
 			- 'arpack'
 			- 'randomized'
 		- for 'RFS', choose a model class (not yet fitted).
 No default.